arindamdawn-zz/tab-and-space/posts/30-days-of-python-2.md

 draft: false
 ---

-Before diving deep into the Knitty-gritty details of a programming language or perhaps even a human language, we need to understand its terminologies and basic principles and start building a basic mental model which we can come back and refer whenever needed.
+Before diving deep into the nitty-gritty details of a programming language or perhaps even a human language, we need to understand its terminologies and basic principles and start building a basic mental model which we can come back and refer whenever needed.